Super Studs, Brown skin showgirls and Challenging Identities: My Artist Journey.

 JIG SHOW | Leon Claxton’s Harlem in Havana is part of a larger body of work called The Harlem in Havana Project, a multimedia project that aims to revive the show’s rich history through a variety of thought-provoking content.
 Above all else, my goal has been to rescue this arts and entertainment history from death and insert “Harlem in Havana” and the story of the traveling ‘jig show’ into the narrative of American popular culture before these memories and artifacts die with the individuals that carry them.

-Although I am challenged at times with no budget, little equipment and less patience towards the end of my filmmaking process, I believe I uncover powerful and fundamental ideas I hope will challenge viewers thinking about life and identity .
+Although, I have been challenged at times with no budget, little equipment and less patience towards the end of my filmmaking process, I believe I’ve uncovered powerful and fundamental ideas I hope will challenge viewers thinking about life and identity.
 Indeed, the journey is always more rewarding than the destination for me.
-I am extremely grateful to my family, friends, donors, funders, subjects and fans who continue to support my journey.
+I am extremely grateful to my family, friends, donors, funders, subjects and fans who continue to support my filmmaking journey.